The Big Question

 Step 3 – Ask for forgiveness.

-So if the conflict in your life is ever going to be resolved, you have to start somewhere.
+If the conflict in your life is ever going to be resolved, you have to start somewhere.
 Starting with a confession is a good place to begin.
 After its complete don’t just email it off – you then should read it to the person involved.
 That way you can deliver the emotions you felt as you wrote it.
 Your body language will add power to the confession.
 A sent apology is good, but the best way by far, is to read it out to them.
+Then ask for forgiveness!

 You never know, if you start here, you may just bring about reconciliation.
-It’s not guaranteed that they will forgive you!
+It’s not guaranteed.
 In fact there is no guarantee that it will resolve the conflict but at least you have tried and will feel better for trying to fix up your part in the whole thing.